 Visit a Volcano and Lava Flow in Iceland

 In this post, learn how to see volcanoes and lava flows in Iceland!
-The article includes tips for safely visiting Reykjanes Peninsula— site of Iceland’s four latest eruptions from 2021-2024.
+I share tips for safely visiting Reykjanes Peninsula— site of Iceland’s four latest eruptions from 2021-2024.
+And you’ll get my recommendation for the best guided volcano hike in Iceland.

 My First Trip to Iceland